xnyan/domino/azure/README.md

 resources via Azure Portal to avoid unnecessary bills.
 Make sure that needed data are copied out before removing storage resources.

-# Experimental Settings for Domino
+## Experimental settings for Domino experiments

 The exp folder contains the cluster settings and scripts for the experiments for the Domino paper.